Naha

 Naha is located on the East China Sea coast of the southern part of Okinawa Island, the largest of Okinawa Prefecture.
 The modern city was officially founded on May 20, 1921.
 Before that, Naha had been for centuries one of the most important and populous sites in Okinawa.

-Naha is the political, economic and education center of Okinawa Prefecture.
+Naha is the political, economic and educational center of Okinawa Prefecture.
 In the medieval and early modern periods, it was the commercial center of the Ryukyu Kingdom.